msamhz/tuition101/MLOps and Deployment/gradio_hosted_server/README.md

-# Docker local deployment with Flask and Gradio
+# Docker local deployment with Flask and Gradio With Server

 ## Description

-1. Quickly deploy backend and frontend apps locally.
+1. Quickly deploy backend and frontend apps on server VM.
-2. Understanding the use of docker compose to build microservices for the flask app and the frontend web service.
+2. Need to find IP address of VM using `ifconfig` or `ip addr show`
-3. Learn to use REST API to .get() from Flask in json and print out request details
+3. Link to gradio frontend

 ## Getting Started